The College may exercise the following rights:

 Families renting Kenyon facilities for a wedding or reception, or individuals registering for an event may find it possible to obtain a rider on their household insurance policy to meet this requirement.
 An authorized non-College user of facilities may also purchase a special event policy to provide such insurance coverage for their guests, themselves and the College.

 The name "Kenyon College" may not be used in association with a non-College function without prior consent from the Director of Summer Programs Office.

-The College reserves the right to revoke campus privilege, cancel, postpone or change location of a function, when in the opinion of the Chief Business Officer, it is deemed appropriate.
+The College reserves the right to revoke campus privilege, cancel, postpone or change location of a function, when in the opinion of the Vice President for Facilities, Planning and Sustainability it is deemed appropriate.